Retirement

 Age 65: Full benefit retirement

 Age 65 is the traditional retirement age and the point at which most government benefits kick in together.
+In fact, the average retirement age in Canada was 65.4 years in 2025, according to Statistics Canada (5).

 At 65, Chris becomes eligible for both CPP and OAS benefits.
 The monthly maximum CPP payment for new recipients at 65 years of age as of this year is $1,507.65 (6).
-He also becomes eligible for the maximum monthly OAS payment of $742.31 for retirees aged 65 to 74 (7).
+She also becomes eligible for the maximum monthly OAS payment of $743.05 for retirees aged 65 to 74 (7).
 Together, these two benefits can form a meaningful income floor — though for most Canadians, they aren’t enough to live on.

 Age 70: Maximum benefit retirement

-Waiting until age 70 to retire is quite rare in Canada, but it’s does guarantee maximum government income.
+Waiting until age 70 to retire is quite rare in Canada, but it does guarantee maximum government income.
 According to the Government of Canada, delaying CPP until 70 increases payment by 0.7% per month after age 65 — for a total increase of 42% compared to collecting at 65.
 OAS can also be deferred to 70, adding up to 36% more to that monthly payment as well.

 The trade-off is a shorter retirement window and potentially fewer healthy years to enjoy your accumulated wealth.
 Retiring at 70 also leaves less time to strategically convert your pre-tax RRSP savings into a TFSA or other tax-sheltered accounts before mandatory RRIF withdrawals begin at age 71.

-Finally, With continued contributions and 7% annual growth, Chris' portfolio at age 70 could be worth roughly $3.5 million.
+That being the case, with continued contributions and 7% annual growth, Chris’ portfolio at age 70 could be worth roughly $3.5 million.

 Bottom line